Therapeutic Use Exemption (TUE)

 Who should apply for TUE?

 b.
-The Therapeutic Use of the Prohibited Substance or Prohibited Method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the Athlete’s normal state of health following the treatment of the medical condition.
+The therapeutic use of the substance will not, on the balance of probabilities, produce significant enhancement of performance beyond the athlete’s normal state of health;

 c.
-The Prohibited Substance or Prohibited Method is an indicated treatment for the medical condition, and there is no reasonable permitted Therapeutic alternative.
+The prohibited substance or method is an indicated treatment for the medical condition, and there is no reasonable permitted therapeutic alternative;

 d.
-The necessity for the Use of the Prohibited Substance or Prohibited Method is not a consequence, wholly or in part, of the prior Use (without a TUE) of a substance or method which was prohibited at the time of such Use.
+The necessity to use that substance or method is not the consequence of the prior use (without a TUE), of a substance or method which was prohibited at the time of use.

 When should one apply?

 Athletes who are subject to anti-doping rules would need a TUE to take a prohibited substance or use a prohibited method.
-You should verify with your National Anti-Doping Organsation (NADO) to know to whom you need to apply and if you can apply retroactively.
+You should verify with your NADO to know to whom you need to apply and if you can apply retroactively.

 How to apply to your NADO for a TUE?